 There’s a lot of good feedback from other musicians regarding the P-125’s build quality, and based on our year-long experience with the unit, they seem to be right.
 While it is made mostly of plastic, everything about it feels solid.
 There’s also no question about its reliability, having survived hours upon hours of use from my dad, my son, and myself.
 Note that while it has a slim profile, it is still a heavy and long instrument.
 I had a difficult time fitting it inside my car, and carrying it up some stairs was quite a chore.
 I’d think twice before bringing this unit elsewhere.

 The Yamaha P-125 was a bigger investment compared to our other keyboards, but it sure is worth it.
-It has been with us for almost a year, yet it still looks, sounds, and plays like new.
-It is currently my son’s main instrument for his piano lessons.
-It has exceeded most of my expectations, and it truly is instrumental in developing my son’s playing and love for music – definitely worth getting.
+This digital piano has been with us for almost a year, yet it still looks, sounds, and plays like new.
+It is currently my son’s main instrument for his piano lessons and exceeded most of my expectations.
+And it truly is instrumental in developing my son’s playing and love for music – definitely worth getting.
 It’s a strong candidate for the best digital grand piano.

 - Keys: 88 Full-Size Graded Hammer Standard Action Keys